-Upon satisfactory completion of the course, students will be able to:

-- 1. Perform a comprehensive health assessment of women of childbearing age and newborns that identifies deviations from normal as well as health risks. - 2.
-Develop an individualized, evidence based plan of care that demonstrates an appreciation of a woman's and newborn's cultural, spiritual, and developmental variations and makes recommendations for the adoption of health-promoting behaviors. - 3.
-Collaborate as a member of the interdisciplinary health care team and act as a patient advocate in the provision of quality care that promotes patient safety for women of childbearing age and newborns. - 4.
-Demonstrate clinical judgment and evaluate outcomes when providing care to women of childbearing age and newborns. - 5.
-Integrate knowledge of pharmacology, pathophysiology, and nutrition as well as concepts from previous nursing courses and evidence based practice to the care of women of childbearing age and newborns. - 6.
-Use verbal and nonverbal communication that promotes caring therapeutic relationships with patients, families, as selected groups as well as professional relationships with members of the health care team. - 7.
-Use information technologies to access evidence based literature and patient information as well as communicate with members of the health care team, accurately documenting patient care in a secure and timely manner. - 8.
-Acknowledge the value of evidence based practice by integrating evidence based knowledge into practice when providing care to women of childbearing age and newborns. - 9.
-Provide health and safety related education to patients and their families while recognizing the nurse's role as educator and change agent. - 10.
-Use organizational, priority setting, and decision making skills when providing care to childbearing women and newborns in selected settings. - 11.
-Recognize the nurse's role in reporting patient safety and quality care concerns and in supporting activities that promote performance improvement. - 12.
-Provide care to women of childbearing age and newborns while adhering to ethical and legal standards and maintaining accountability and responsibility for care provided.

-Textbooks & Other Resources or Links

-Author ISBN Title Edition Year Publisher

-London, 9780136860174 4 Maternal & Child $6^{th}$ ( $5^{th}$ okay) 2022 Pearson

-Ladewig, Nursing Care

-Davidson, Ball,

-Bindler,

-Cowen
+1. Perform a comprehensive health assessment of women of childbearing age and newborns that identifies deviations from normal as well as health risks.

+2. Develop an individualized, evidence-based plan of care that demonstrates an appreciation of a woman's and newborn's cultural, spiritual, and developmental variations and makes recommendations for the adoption of health-promoting behaviors.

+3. Collaborate as a member of the interdisciplinary healthcare team and act as a patient advocate in the provision of quality care that promotes patient safety for women of childbearing age and newborns.

+4. Demonstrate clinical judgment and evaluate outcomes when providing care to women of childbearing age and newborns.

+5. Integrate knowledge of pharmacology, pathophysiology, and nutrition as well as concepts from previous nursing courses and evidence-based practice to the care of women of childbearing age and newborns.

+6. Use verbal and nonverbal communication that promotes caring therapeutic relationships with patients, families, as selected groups as well as professional relationships with members of the health care team.

+7. Use information technologies to access evidence-based literature and patient information as well as communicate with members of the health care team, accurately documenting patient care in a secure and timely manner.

+8. Acknowledge the value of evidence-based practice by integrating evidence-based knowledge into practice when providing care to women of childbearing age and newborns.

+9. Provide health and safety-related education to patients and their families while recognizing the nurse's role as educator and change agent.

+10. Use organizational, priority-setting, and decision-making skills when providing care to childbearing women and newborns in selected settings.

+11. Recognize the nurse's role in reporting patient safety and quality care concerns and in supporting activities that promote performance improvement.

+12. Provide care to women of childbearing age and newborns while adhering to ethical and legal standards and maintaining accountability and responsibility for the care provided.
-Lehne: 9780323512275.
-Lehne's Pharmacology for Nursing Care 10th 2019 Elsevier

-Lynn, P. 9781975168704 Taylor's Clinical Nursing Skills 6th.
-2022 LWW
+Textbooks & Other Resources or Links London, Ladewig, Davidson, Ball, Bindler, Cowen 9780136860174 Maternal & Child Nursing Care 6 th (5 th okay) 2022 Pearson Lehne: 9780323512275.
+Lehne's Pharmacology for Nursing Care 10th 2019 Elsevier Lynn, P. 9781975168704 Taylor's Clinical Nursing Skills 6th 2022 LWW